Atish9/wordpres/cookbooks/rsyslog/README.md

 file_input
 ----------

-Configures a [text file input
+Configures a (text file input
-monitor](http://www.rsyslog.com/doc/imfile.html) to push a log file into rsyslog.
-Rsyslog must be installed to use this custom resource either using your own wrapper cookbook or the rsyslog::default recipe
+monitor)[http://www.rsyslog.com/doc/imfile.html] to push a log file into rsyslog.

-Properties:
+Attributes:
 * `name`: name of the resource, also used for the syslog tag.
 Required.
 * `file`: file path for input file to monitor.
 Required.
 * `priority`: config order priority.
 Defaults to `99`.